Lillian Burke

-Lillian Burke (October 4, 1879 – April 13, 1952) was an American artist, teacher, musician and occupational therapist chiefly known for developing a hooked-rug cottage industry in the village of Chéticamp, Cape Breton.
-From 1927 until 1940, Burke taught the French-speaking women of the village how to create high-quality hooked rugs based on her own designs.
+Lillian Burke (4 October 1879 – 13 April 1952) was an American artist, teacher, musician and early occupational therapist, known for developing a hooked-rug cottage industry in the village of Chéticamp, Cape Breton.
+From 1927 until 1940, Burke taught the French-speaking women of the village how to create high-quality hooked rugs based on her designs.
 Most of the rugs were commissioned by leading New York decorators on behalf of their affluent clients.